ItalyCookieChoices/italy-cookie-choices/readme.txt

 The Cookie Law is one of the most stupid law in the world.
 Maybe made by someone, who doesn't really understand how the web works.

-Italy Cookie Choices allows you to easily comply with the european cookie law, showing a notice to the user only the very first time that visits your website.
+Italy Cookie Choices allows you to easily comply with the european cookie law, showing a notice to the user only the very first time he visits your website.
-Message, position and the style can be easyly modified through the plugin menu.
+Message, position and the style can be easily modified through the plugin menu.

-The plugin will not add any CSS stylesheet or Javascript file but only inline script, what does not make your web site load more slowly.
+The plugin will not add any CSS stylesheet or Javascript file but only inline script, so it doesn't make your website slower.

 Notify any issue on github repository https://github.com/ItalyCookieChoices/italy-cookie-choices/issues